Wellington rugby league team: 2008–2009: Bartercard Premiership

 Wellington Rugby League were awarded a place in the new six-team National Provincial Competition.
 The team plays its home matches at Porirua Park.

 2010–present: NZRL National Competition

 Wellington was put in the NZRL National Competition after the Bartercard Premiership disbanded.
 Wellington were called the "Wellington Orcas" through the competition.

+Rugby League Tour Matches

+Wellington has also been a frequent stop for touring international rugby league teams.
+Of the 28 games Wellington has played against touring teams, only in the 28th and last game to date (as of 2024) did the Orcas win, defeating Great Britain 30–22 in front of just 800 fans at the Basin Reserve on 27 June 1990.